webfactory/WebfactoryPolyglotBundle/readme.md

 ### Step 3) Update your database schema

-Use Doctrine zo update your database schema, e.g. via the [DoctrineMigrationsBundle](https://github.com/Doctrine/DoctrineMigrationsBundle).
+Use Doctrine to update your database schema, e.g. via the [DoctrineMigrationsBundle](https://github.com/Doctrine/DoctrineMigrationsBundle).

 ### That's it!